Co-Curricular Club Expo

 Where: P1, Music Department

 Rangi Voices is for students in Years 7-10.
-The choir performs a wide variety of music, including contemporary and musical theatre songs, at school and community events, as well as in the annual national Big Sing competition.
-Check out some performances here.
-Students need to enjoy singing together and learn about what it means to be a positive and contributing member of a choir.
-It is not necessary to have singing lessons or to be able to read music, but it an advantage.
+The choir performs a wide variety of music, including contemporary and musical theatre songs, at school and community events, as well as in the annual national Big Sing Competition.
+Check out some performances here

 An audition is required – you will be asked to sing a verse of the National Anthem, Mrs Charlton will also check your vocal range.